 Most loyalty programs give customers points for buying products and services.
 However, you might also reward customers for taking other positive actions like creating an account, placing their first order, signing up for your email newsletter, or spending over a certain account.

 You might even give customers extra points for returning to an abandoned shopping cart and completing their purchases.
 In this way, a loyalty program can help you recover WooCommerce abandoned cart sales.

 With that said, let’s take a look at how to add a loyalty program in WooCommerce.

 Setting Up Your WooCommerce Loyalty Program

-First, you’ll need to install and activate both the free Advanced Coupons plugin and the premium Advanced Coupons Loyalty Program addon.
-For more information, please see our step by step guide on how to install a WordPress plugin.
+For more information, please see our step-by-step guide on how to install a WordPress plugin.